1904labs/streaming-data-pipeline/spark-hello-world/README.md

 ## Challenge 1: Run the Batch App

 Open up `HelloWorldBatchApp.scala` from `src/main/scala/com/labs1904/hwe`.
-Right click on MyApp and choose "Run MyApp" to run the Spark app locally.
-If all goes well, you should see output similar to the following in the console:
+Right click on HelloWorldBatchApp and choose "Run MyApp" to run the Spark app locally.
+If all goes well, you should see output similar to the following in the
+console:

 ```
 2022-02-01 21:12:18 INFO  HelloWorldBatchApp$:12 - HelloWorldBatchApp starting...